-How often you should replace your air filters could depend on the following:
+How frequently you should replace the air filters may rely on the following:

 - Air filter model